Esri Canada GIS Scholarships

 The Esri award is an industry-sponsored award designed to support top students conducting GIS research using ESRI software/technology.

 The award offers a one-time cash payment ($1,500) along with offers of software, books, access to e-learning courses through the Esri Training site, Esri Canada instructor-led training and registration for one of Esri Canada’s User Conferences – see details of the award on the Esri website.

-Award recipient profiles are typically posted on the Esri website.
+Scholarship recipient profiles are typically posted on the Esri website.

 - The award is open to graduate students in any Faculty but is administered through the Faculty of Social Science at Western.